ldsands/UsefulCodeSnippets/other_software/Linux/LinuxPrograms.md

     - My experience with Manjaro (and linux more generally) has shown me that by default Windows is much better for battery life.
 To fix this I use the standard settings for Slimbook Battery 4 and select battery saving.
 This has helped a lot with battery drain.
 - [Piper](https://github.com/libratbag/piper/wiki) for managing my Logitech mouse peripherals
     - `yay -S piper`
+- [Kmail](https://apps.kde.org/kmail2/) is an email client.
+To set it up for an Office365 account (using EWS you can use IMAP but EWS is "better") is a bit of a pain.
+Fortunately there is a great tutorial on [YouTube](https://www.youtube.com/watch?v=j-dkD92r3FE).
+    - Under the "EWS Settings" section you'll need to enter this site: "[https://outlook.office365.com/EWS/Exchange.asmx](https://outlook.office365.com/EWS/Exchange.asmx)"
 - [Orange: Interactive data analysis](https://github.com/biolab/orange3) is a data analysis package/collection of packages that allows for visual programming with some predefined modules
     - Add-ons add to the functionality of Orange.
 Official add-ons can be found [here](https://github.com/biolab/orange3/blob/stable/README.md).
     - One way is to install from AUR: